Ceratosauria: Anatomy

 Some of the defining characteristics of Ceratosauria include an increase in height and ornamentation of the skull, as well as a shortening of the forelimbs.
-Likewise, ceratosaurs fused their ilium, ischium, and pubis together, as well as the astralagus and calcaneum.
+Likewise, ceratosaurs fused their ilium, ischium, and pubis together, as well as the astragalus and calcaneum.
 For less derived members of the group, such as C. nasicornis, traits such as raising of the skull and shortening of the forelimbs were not as noticeable.
 The skull of C. nasicornis was rather similar to the basal theropod mold, with a distinguishing nasal crest to go along with lacrimal crests similar to the contemporary Allosaurus.
 C. nasicornis had larger teeth than Allosaurus, and some paleontologists postulate that it would have had a difficult time attacking larger prey.
 Abelisaurids, however, carried many of these defining traits to their extremes.
 Most abelisaurids had largely shortened forelimbs, with Carnotaurus having shrunk them further than any large theropod.
 After analyzing the features of the newly discovered Rugops primus, Paul Sereno has postulated that many of these abelisaurid features may lend themselves to scavenging.
 Despite the huge reduction in size, no taxa in Ceratosauria ever lost a digit or any critical elements of the forelimb.
 Some joint variation has also been observed in Ceratosauria, and it has been postulated that they may have had better shoulder mobility than other large theropods.

+There are two known types of Ceratosaurus teeth: one with longitudinal ridges and the other with veined enamel.
+Both types of teeth have crowns with a teardrop-shaped cross section and carinae running up the middle.
+The cross section of the tooth's base depends on the position of the tooth in the mouth with front teeth having less symmetric cross sections.

+Complete skeletons have been described only for the most advanced abelisaurids (such as Carnotaurus and Aucasaurus), making the establishment of defining features of the skeleton for the family as a whole more difficult.
+However, most are known from at least some skull bones, so known shared features come mainly from the skull.
+Many abelisaurid skull features are shared with carcharodontosaurids.
+These shared features, along with the fact that Abelisauridae seem to have replaced Carcharodontosauridae in South America, has led to suggestions that the two groups were related.

+Noasaurids were considered to be distinctive abelisauroids with a peculiar "sickle claw" on the second toe of the foot, convergently developed with that of deinonychosaurians.
+Among noasaurids, the Argentinean genera Noasaurus (Later Cretaceous) and Ligabueino (Early Cretaceous) are known from incomplete specimens, including disarticulated non-ungual phalanges and in Noasaurus, a claw.
+A detailed overview of these elements indicates that the supposed raptorial claw of the second pedal digit actually belongs to the first or second finger of the manus, and the putative pedal non-ungual phalanges or both genera also pertain to the manus.